-The Class B Protection Provisions specifically exclude any 4% Shareholder; that is, any Person, alone or together with any Affiliate, or any member of the immediate family (or trusts for the benefit thereof) of any such Person or Affiliate, owning 4% or more of the aggregate number of outstanding shares of Class A Common Stock and Class B Common Stock immediately after the Effective Time.
+The Class B Protection Provisions specifically exclude any 4% Shareholder; that is, any Person that, alone or together with any Affiliate, or any member of the immediate family (or trusts for the benefit thereof) of any such Person or Affiliate, beneficially owned at June 9, 1998, at least 4% of the aggregate number of shares of Existing Common Stock then outstanding.
 A 4% Shareholder would therefore not be required to engage in a Class B transaction regardless of the number of shares of Class A Common Stock acquired by such shareholder after the Effective Time, even if such shareholder were to dispose of all or any portion of his or her shares of Common Stock and thereafter re-acquire any shares of Class A Common Stock.
 It is expected that each member of the Bernstein Family Group will fall within this exception to the Class B Protection Provisions.